 - In an airtight container, these can last for 3 days.

-- You can make these in advance, too, by freezing it.
+- You can make these in advance, too, by freezing them.
 Simply flash freeze the formed and uncooked cookies on the baking sheet for about an hour.
 Then, transfer the pieces into a freezer bag.

 - When it is time to bake, you don’t have to thaw the cookies.

 - Chocolate Mousse Brownies (aka Best Brownies EVER!)

 - Chocolate Creme Brulee

 - When using natural peanut butter, it turns out drier so you will need to add another egg.

 - You can use applesauce instead of eggs.

 - Substitute the sugar with Stevia if you want to make it healthier.